dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 # Setup
-1. Setup the DB Infrastructure via `docker-compose up -d`.
+1. Set up the DB Infrastructure via `docker-compose up -d`.
 2. Install all needed packages via `poetry install`.
-3. Download the data from [IBM - Syntetic Transaction Data for Anti-Money-Laundry Dataset](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data) and store it in the `/data` dir.
+3. Download the data from [IBM - Syntetic Transaction Data for Anti-Money-Laundry Dataset](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data) and store it in the `/data` directory.
 4. Specify the data path in `src/data_insertion_to_neo4j.py` and run it via `python data_insertion_to_neo4j.py`.

 # 1. Introduction
 In this project I am investigating **Graph Structure-based Fraud Detection** in Financial Transaction Networks with the help of **Graph Neural Networks**.
 Initially Inspired by the big issue of Value-Added-Tax Fraud, where in 2021 alone approx. 15 Mrd.€have been stolen by criminals applying Value-Added-Tax Fraud-techniques in the EU according to [*Ott (2024)*](https://epub.jku.at/obvulihs/download/pdf/10500928).
-Due to lack of publically available data, I had to switch to something similar: Money Laundry Patterns in Transaction Networks.
+Due to lack of publicly available data, I had to switch to something similar: Money Laundry Patterns in Transaction Networks.
 As I chose a geometry based approach, it might still be useful for VAT Fraud as well.

 Therefore, I try to **bring my own method** to detect money laundering in the geometrical structures present in the IBM Transactions for Anti Money Laundering (AML) while orienting myself on the following three papers: